Raised Beds: Benefits and Maintenance

-Vegetable gardening is a great way to grow your own food, but Florida's soils don't always lend themselves to growing vegetables.
-Try gardening in raised beds instead.
-Raised beds are just gardens in a box.
-A raised bed can help you get higher yields and reduce maintenance in your vegetable garden.
+Vegetable gardening is a great way to grow your own food and live a more sustainable lifestyle.
+Unfortunately, Florida's soils don't always lend themselves to growing vegetables.
+If this is true of your landscape, try gardening in raised beds instead!
+This gardening technique raise yields and reduce maintenance in your vegetable garden.

 What are raised beds?

 Raised beds are freestanding garden beds constructed above ground level.
 "Raised" means that the soil level in the bed is higher than the surrounding soil.
 The word "bed" implies a size small enough to work in without actually stepping onto planting area.
 Often raised beds are enclosed with box-like frames to provide structural support and prevent erosion.

 Frames for raised beds can be constructed using a variety of materials, including brick, rot-resistant lumber, landscape timbers, or concrete blocks.
 Beds can also be elevated for gardeners who want to avoid bending to the ground while working.

 Besides being aesthetically pleasing, raised vegetable beds offer many benefits to gardeners.
 Here are a few: